clay/amphora/lib/routes/readme.md

 /uris/<base64(:path)>
 ```

-A URI represents a `redirect`.
-They are used to redirect some slug or URI to another page or component.
+A URI is used to redirect some slug or URI to another page or component.
 They can also redirect to other uris, or several uris can point to the same resource.
 URIs are stored as Base64, so:

 - `example.com` is `/uris/ZXhhbXBsZS5jb20=` => `/pages/jdskla@published`
 - `example.com/other/` is `/uris/ZXhhbXBsZS5jb20vb3RoZXI=` => `/pages/4revd3s@published`